As you may have heard, it was a downer weekend for two well-known NFL players who are suffering from foot injuries.

 How Do You Treat It?

 Most cases of plantar fasciitis respond to aggressive conservative treatment, with surgery rarely needed.
-Typical treatment includes rest from activity, immobilization in a boot, ice, anti-inflammatories, stretching, orthotics and physical therapy.
+Typical treatment includes rest from activity, immobilization in a boot, ice, anti-inflammatories, stretching, orthotics, and physical therapy.
 Immobilization in a cast may also be an option for quicker recovery.

 How Did Peyton Get The Tear?

-If left untreated, plantar fasciitis can weaken the plantar fascia to such an extent that a sudden push off force, even if a mild one, can cause a rupture or tear of the plantar fascia, as in the case of Peyton Manning.
+If left untreated, plantar fasciitis can weaken the plantar fascia to such an extent that a sudden push-off force, even if a mild one, can cause a rupture or tear of the plantar fascia, as in the case of Peyton Manning.

 Steroid injections for plantar fasciitis may also weaken the plantar fascia, if done repeatedly over too short a period of time, causing it to tear as well.

-If you suspect that you may be suffering from plantar fasciits or have even had it in the past, don’t get off on the wrong foot, make an online appointment with Lexington Podiatry or call (859) 264 – 1141 today!
+If you suspect that you may be suffering from plantar fasciitis or have even had it in the past, don’t get off on the wrong foot, make an online appointment with Lexington Podiatry or call (859) 264 – 1141 today!